selmaohneh/MathLearningTool/GETTING_STARTED.md

 1. **Start with Level 1, Number 4:**
    - Click "1" in the Level section
    - Click "4" in the Number section
+   - Dots are shown horizontally with a red divider line between them
-   - Help her understand: count the green dots, count the blue dots
+   - Help her understand: count the green dots (left side), count the blue dots (right side)
    - Type the numbers in the boxes
+   - Note: Larger numbers show a gap after the 5th dot to help visualize groups of five

 2. **Practice Pattern:**
    - 5-10 correct answers on number 4